Open-Attestation/open-attestation-cli/README.md

 - `--output-dir` option specify which folder the config file will be created in.
 - `--encrypted-wallet-path` option indicates a path to an [encrypted wallet](https://docs.ethers.io/v5/api/signer/#Wallet-encrypt).
-- `--config-template-path` option to provide a path to reference a config template file.
+- `--config-template-url` option to provide a path to reference a config template file hosted on a public url.
-- `--config-type` option to specify which config template to reference to create the config file, i.e. `tradetrust`.
+- `--config-template-path` option to provide a path to reference a config template file locally.

 There are 2 ways of using this command to generate a config file, both in which, will return a new config file with sandbox DNS, updated document store and updated token registry.

-#### Method 1: Using config-type option (recommended)
+#### Method 1: Using config-template-url option (recommended)

 This method will generate the most basic config file with a sandbox DNS, document store and token registry.
-The reference config templates are [here](https://github.com/Open-Attestation/open-attestation-cli/tree/master/src/implementations/config/templates).
+The reference config templates are [here](https://github.com/TradeTrust/document-creator-website/tree/master/src/test/fixtures/config/_generated-config-files/v2).

 Step 1: Generate a wallet.json file